Rohini-Microsoft/Task-Management-in-Microsoft-Sustainability-Manager-Solution-Accelerator/README.md

 This solution is designed to be easily customizable.
 All configuration and customizations to this solution will be done in Power Platform.

-**There is opportunities for extension/modifications to**
+**There are opportunities for extension/modifications to**

 1) Custom tables of the solution
 2) Cloud flow that sends notifications
-3) Notifications template for Teams channel and email.
+3) Notification templates for Teams channels and emails.
 4) Extend N:1 relations from MSM task table to other tables in MSM which is not covered in the solution.

 <br/>